multiversx/mx-sc-actions/README.md

 ### Private repositories permissions

-For private repositories, read-only `content` access has to be granted as well, so the permissions would be:
+For private repositories, read-only `contents` access has to be granted as well, so the permissions would be:
 ```yml
 permissions:
   checks: write